DylandeBruijn/boat_charge_planner/README.md

 This app helps users plan when to charge their boats by displaying:

 - An interactive map focused on the UK
-- Carbon intensity data for selected locations
+- Carbon intensity data for today
-- Predicted carbon intensity graphs for optimal charging times
+- Predicted carbon intensity for optimal charging times

 ## Implementation Steps